 Total Occurrences On-Campus

-Crime: 2018 2019 2020
+Crime: 2019 2020 2021

 A. Domestic Violence 0 0 0

 B. Dating Violence 0 0 0

 C. Stalking 0 0 0

-Halifax Community College Statistics
+Halifax Community College Statement

-Chowan University has offered a limited number of courses to its Adult Degree Completion program students at Halifax Community College.
-During the 2019 and 2020 calendar years, Chowan University did not hold any classes at Halifax Community College, in Weldon, NC.
-Chowan is also not having classes during the 2021 calendar year.
-If any Chowan Student has concerns about safety issues at the Halifax Community College campus, please contact Halifax Community College Security.
-Information is provided below.
+Chowan University has, in the past, offered a limited number of courses to its Adult Degree Completion program students at Halifax Community College.
+During the 2019, 2020, and 2021 calendar years, Chowan University did not hold any classes at Halifax Community College, in Weldon, NC.
+Chowan University no longer holds classes or has an agreement to hold classes on the Campus of Halifax Community College.